-Surf, swim, or splash without fear, with one of these waterproof iPhone 7 cases
+Waterproof iPhone 7 cases let you surf, swim, or splash without fear

 Tech21 Evo Aqua 360 ($90)

-We got a sneak peek at the forthcoming Evo Aqua cases from Tech21 and they’re certainly worth a look.
 The Evo Aqua 360 scores an IP68 rating and offers protection at depths of up to 9.9 feet for an hour.
 It has a built-in screen protector, button and port covers, a dial for the switch, and cut-outs for access to Touch ID and the camera.
 The back of the case is also transparent to show off Apple’s design.
-It will be launched alongside the basic Evo Aqua, which doesn’t have the screen protector built in and is good at up to 6.6 feet for an hour.
+It was launched alongside the basic Evo Aqua, which doesn’t have the screen protector built in and is good at up to 6.6 feet for an hour.
 Both offer solid drop protection from falls of up to 6.6 feet and they come in black or white.
-We’re not sure about the release date, but we’ll keep you posted.

 This waterproof iPhone case scores an IP68 rating, so it can be completely submerged in water to a depth of 6.6 feet for up to an hour.
 Pelican has an impressive pedigree when it comes to protective cases and the Marine case will also safeguard your iPhone 7 against drops, bumps, and all the elements.
 It seals your phone inside, but the Touch ID, touchscreen, and camera work just fine.
 There are button covers for the controls and ports for audio, though you may find sound is a bit muffled at times.
 There’s a completely clear version, or you can opt for the bumper in teal or black.

-Note: Update: We’ve added a waterproof case from OTBBA, and updated availability and prices for other cases.